research-computing-topics/blog/README.md

    :tags: tag1, tag2

 ```
 in directory `blog/`.
+The blog post will automatically appear after a build.
-Conveniently, enter the `blog/` directory and run the command `ablog post` to create a file template
+Conveniently, one can also enter the `blog/` directory and run the command `ablog post` to create a file template
-as the starting point of writing a new blog.
+as the starting point to write a new blog.

 Posts without the date are drafts, not displayed in the post archive.
+A `.rst` file without the `.. posts::` directive is a regular document/page.

-#### Documents or Pages
+#### Regular (non-post) Documents or Pages

 Place the `.rst` files or tree under `class` and add a `toctree` entry in the top-level `index.rst` file.